 DC360 has been tested for use on many substrates including, Wood, OSB, Plywood, Gypsum, and more.
-DC360 is used to increase fire resistance on floor and ceiling assembles, wall assemblies, roof-ceiling assemblies and individual structural members.
+DC360 is used to increase fire resistance on floor and ceiling assemblies, wall assemblies, roof-ceiling assemblies, and individual structural members.

-DC360 can be applied to combustible materials in attic spaces to meet ignition resistant material thus allowing the elimination of costly sprinkler systems in many applications.
-Or DC360 can take a non-rated ½” gypsum board up to a 1 hr. rating, saving significant money on retrofit projects by eliminating the need to replace existing material while also gaining valuable LEEDS points!
-How about a change of building use where a 1 hour separation was in place but now needs a 2 hour separation?
+DC360 Fireproof Paint can be applied to combustible materials in attic spaces to meet ignition resistant material thus allowing the elimination of costly sprinkler systems in many applications.
+DC360 can take a non-rated ½” gypsum board up to a 1 hr. rating, saving significant money on retrofit projects by eliminating the need to replace existing material while also gaining valuable LEEDS points!
+How about a change of building use where a 1-hour separation was in place but now needs a 2-hour separation?
 Simple apply DC360 to meet these new requirements!

 Save Time, Money and Labor By Using DC360 Fireproof Paint

-Our industry leading testing and spread rates, offer substantial savings over competitive products and alternative options all the while offering leading edge performance.
-DC360 is an easy to apply water-based coating that can be brushed, rolled or applied with an airless sprayer.
+Our industry-leading testing and spread rates, offer substantial savings over competitive products and alternative options all the while offering leading-edge performance.
+DC360 is an easy to apply a water-based coating that can be brushed, rolled or applied with an airless sprayer.

 What is an Intumescent Coating?

 Intumescent Coatings expand or swell when exposed to fire or radiant heat, protecting the material underneath.
 Intumescent paint is not fireproof paint.
 This swelling is often referred to as a “Char Barrier”.
 DC360 expands from a thin film coating of 4 mils dry film thousands of times.
 This “Char Barrier” creates an insulating barrier that protects the substrate from fire.
 Intumescent is used on many wood surfaces, including soft and hardwoods, OSB, Plywood, doors, paneling, cladding, Gypsum, and most other combustible substrates.